oroinc/documentation/user/back-office/inventory/import.rst

 Import Inventory Levels and Statuses
 ====================================

-When your need your Oro application and other systems (like asset management and accounting software) exchange and synchronize product inventory information, you may transfer the inventory data from and into the Oro application in the .csv format.
+When your need your Oro application and other systems (like asset management and accounting software) to exchange and synchronize product inventory information, you can transfer the inventory data from and into the Oro application in the .csv format.

 .. hint:: This section is part of the :ref:`Data Import <concept-guide-data-import>` concept guide topic that provides guidelines on import operations in Oro applications.